 What will the MSU Alert system be used for?

-- This system is controlled by the MSU Police Department and will be used to broadcast emergency messages.
-General information messages may be sent as “outreach” messages.
+This system is controlled by the MSU Police Department and will be used to broadcast emergency messages and timely warnings.

 Is this system reliable?

-- While there is no perfect system, we believe this one is close.
-Blackboard Connect-Ed has many partnerships in place with telecommunication service providers, including cellular networks, which enable the fast delivery of messages to large communities like ours.
-The system is used by many peer institutions and receives accolades on performance.
+While there is no perfect system, this system is used by many peer institutions and municipalities, and has been very successful and reliable.
 Even though the MSU Alert System is designed to deliver a large quantity of messages as rapidly as technology allows, messages may be delayed by your phone, Internet, and/or cellular service providers.

 How come I did not get an alert but my friend did?

-- Students must be enrolled in the current semester to be in the alert contact database.
+Students must be enrolled in the current semester to be in the alert contact database.
 When classes end, the database is updated so that you do not receive an alert after you’ve left the university.
-You may opt to create a guest account if you wish to continue receiving alerts.
 Your friend may have received the alert if they are enrolled in the current semester.

 How much does it cost?

-- There is no charge to the community for use of this system.
+There is no charge to members of the MSU community for use of this system.
 However, your wireless service provider calling plan contract may not include free text messaging services and you may be charged to receive a text message.
 Please check with your wireless service provider for more information on text messaging fees.
 We cannot provide refunds or payments for your text messaging service.